RocketSoftware/uniface-ux/src/ux/framework/README.md

 ## UX Interface to Workers mapping

-To participate in specific UX Interface lifecycle methods, a Worker must implement the Worker API, which is provided by the Worker base class.
-As part of their execution, Workers also construct an internal administration that stores relevant information.
+To participate in specific UX Interface lifecycle methods, a Worker can implement the Worker API, which is provided by the Worker base class.
+As part of their execution, Workers also construct an internal representation that stores relevant information.
 This context allows them to access info during different stages of the UX Interface lifecycle.
 The table below outlines which Worker methods correspond to each UX lifecycle method and how they are used to execute the required functionality at the appropriate stage.

 | **UX Interface method** | **Description**
 | ----------------------- | --------------------------- |